9 Expert-Recommended Ways to Boost Your Mood

 1. Move your body

-Exercise releases feel-good endorphins, so make time to move every day.
-While a fitness program like 9 Week Control Freak with Autumn Calabrese is awesome, even small bits of movement can feel good.
-“If you have a desk job, it’s critical that you take movement breaks throughout the day,” says Trevor Thieme, CSCS, Beachbody’s director of fitness and nutrition content.
+“If you have a desk job, it’s critical that you take movement breaks throughout the day,” says Trevor Thieme, C.S.C.S., BODi’s executive director of fitness and nutrition content.
 “These don’t have to be long or strenuous — just a short walk, a few body-weight squats, or a brief yoga flow can help reduce stress, increase focus, and improve your mood,” he adds.

 2. Choose good-mood foods